How To Control and Prevent Late Blight

 Phytophthora infestans populations primarily impact plants in the Solanaceae or nightshade family.
 This family includes crops like potatoes and tomatoes and ornamental plants such as Petunia spp. and Calibrachoa spp.
 The pathogen also affects closely related wild species such as bittersweet nightshade (Solanum dulcamara) and hairy nightshade (Solanum sarrachoides).

 If late blight is present in your garden, there is a chance that it might spread to nearby gardens and neighboring agricultural fields.
 It’s important to monitor your garden to decrease this community risk.
-If you find late blight, reach out to your local extension office and their plant health instructor to verify and mitigate any infection risks.
+If you find late blight, reach out to your local extension office to verify and mitigate any infection risks.

 Start your growing season by inspecting tomato plants to make sure that the seedlings are disease free.
-Likewise, for potatoes, purchase certified seed tubers before planting.
-If you have cultivated potato crops in the previous season, try to remove neighboring wild varieties of Solanaceae and in-ground potato tubers so they can’t become the initial inoculum for P. infestans.
+For potatoes, purchase certified seed tubers before planting.
+If you have cultivated potato crops in the previous season, remove neighboring wild varieties of Solanaceae and in-ground potato tubers so they can’t become the initial inoculum.

-Fungicides are most commonly used to prevent infection even if this pathogen is not a fungal disease.
+Even though this pathogen is not a fungal disease, fungicides can be used to prevent infection.
 Carefully read the fungicide packaging and follow application instructions.
 Non-organic gardeners can consider preventative fungicides that include chlorothalonil and Mancozeb.
 Fixed copper fungicide products may be used for organic crops.

 Spray fungicides at the beginning of the flower stage.
 In case of high risks of late blight, spray fungicides right after transplanting and continue throughout the growing season.